Rigorous Bounds on Light-by-Light Scattering: Results

 Hence we see that the theory, through the field redefinitions, is equivalent to a non-interacting massive vector plus a single six-derivative interaction.
 This leads to amplitudes whose behavior is $\sim s^3$ at large $s$, in violation of our assumptions.

-One could ask if a different interaction, perhaps with more derivatives, could lead to an interacting partial completion.
+One might wonder if a different interaction, perhaps with more derivatives, could lead to an interacting partial completion.
 In fact, this is impossible on general grounds due to the Landau--Yang theorem \cite{Landau:1948kw,Yang1950}: angular momentum selection rules prevent a massive vector from decaying into two photons.

 \paragraph{Graviton:} For a massive tensor (see \cite{deRham:2014zqa} for a review) coupled to photons we have the Lagrangian

 where the kinetic operator is given by

 In general, we could consider general couplings, where the tensor $T$ takes the form